State Leader Toolkit

 Development, training and preparation of future leaders are an important part of any association’s longevity.
 NATA offers an online leadership course, the Leadership Academy, to encourage association leaders to hone their skills.
 The academy will grow to include various courses that focus on practical business and leadership topics, from advocacy to negotiating to conflict management.

 NATA formally recognizes leaders in the athletic training profession at the state level through the Emerging Leader award and the Excellence in Leadership Distinction.
 Both awards require recipients to be NATA members in good standing with current BOC certification and an NPI number with appropriate taxonomy code.
+The deadline for nominations is January 15.
+Nominations open October 1.

 Excellence in Leadership